“Made this yesterday in my Instant Pot. It was FABULOUS! We especially loved the barbecue sauce with apple butter. It’s a winner!” ~Mary

 How to make pulled pork in the Instant Pot

-- Season your meat all over.
+- Season your meat all over with salt and pepper.

 - Brown it off well on all sides using the hottest setting of your sauté button.